2023 Most Popular Economics Bachelor's Degree Schools in Pennsylvania

 Read full report on Economics at Temple University

 With a ranking of #7, Gettysburg College did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the small city of Gettysburg, Gettysburg is a private not-for-profit school with a small student population.
+Located in the city of Gettysburg, Gettysburg is a private not-for-profit school with a small student population.

 About 26% of the students majoring in economics at the school are women while 74% are male.

-Full Economics at Gettysburg College Report
+Read full report on Economics at Gettysburg College

 About 44% of the students majoring in economics at the school are women while 56% are male.

-Read full report on Economics at Carnegie Mellon University
+Full Economics at Carnegie Mellon University Report

 Swarthmore College ranked #9 on this year’s Most Popular Economics Bachelor’s Degree Schools in Pennsylvania list.
-Located in the suburb of Swarthmore, Swarthmore is a private not-for-profit college with a small student population.
+Located in the large suburb of Swarthmore, Swarthmore is a private not-for-profit college with a small student population.

 Of the 60 students majoring in economics at Swarthmore, 60% are male and 40% are female.